IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 When this method call completes successfully, the advertising token (UID2 token) is available for you to send to the bidstream.

 If the UID2 identity stored in local file storage has expired and cannot be refreshed, you must call the `generateIdentity` method again to generate a new identity and get the resulting UID2 token.

-The only exception is if response to the following Android method/iOS object indicates that the DII was opted out of UID2:
+The only exception is when the response to the following Android method/iOS object indicates that the DII was opted out of UID2:

 <Tabs groupId="language-selection">
 <TabItem value='android' label='Android'>